 - Decaying leaf litter and wood

-Any type of decaying organic matter will draw hermit crabs, be it plant or animal.
-This makes them a crucial part of the food chain.
+Any decaying organic matter will draw hermit crabs, be it plant or animal, making them a crucial part of the food chain.

 Are Hermit Crabs Also Decomposers?

-Hermit crabs are considered decomposers as well as scavengers.
-That’s because they will eat other animals’ leftovers, decaying matter, and forage for food.
-Ecology describes the difference between these two as:
+Hermit crabs are considered decomposers and scavengers because they eat other animals’ leftovers, decaying matter, and forage for food.
+Ecology defines the difference between them as follows:

-- Scavengers consume dead matter that another organism has not yet processed
+- Scavengers consume dead matter that another organism hasn’t yet processed.

 With that in mind, decomposers can be hermit crabs.
 However, the more common decomposers are fungi, bacteria, and worms.
-Classing hermit crabs as a decomposer or scavenger depends on the researcher’s personal stance or the species of hermit crab.
+Classing hermit crabs as decomposers or scavengers depends on the researcher’s stance or hermit crab species.

 How Can Hermit Crabs Eat Rotten Meat?

 Rotting matter is full of bacteria and other decomposers, which makes many animals sick.
-So, how do hermit crabs get around this?
+So, how do hermit crabs survive?

-There is little scientific research on how hermit crabs can eat decaying matter.
-However, studies have been done on vultures, one of the most well-known scavengers in the world.
-These birds have a special mix of enzymes and strong stomach acids that kill any bacteria in the food.
+There’s little scientific research on how hermit crabs can eat decaying matter.
+However, studies have been performed on vultures, one of the most well-known scavengers in the world.
+These birds have a special mix of enzymes and strong stomach acids that kill bacteria in food.

-With that in mind, we know that hermit crabs regularly consume decaying matter and seem to thrive on it.
-That makes it logical to assume that they, too, have evolved stomach acids capable of killing bacteria.
+Hermit crabs regularly consume decaying matter and seem to thrive on it, making it logical to assume that they have evolved stomach acids that can kill bacteria.

 Are Hermit Crabs Producers or Consumers?

-Hermit crabs are secondary consumers.
-This means they will scavenge the carcasses of other dead animals, as well as:
+Hermit crabs are secondary consumers, so they scavenge the carcasses of other dead animals and:

 Why Are Decomposers Important?

 Every animal plays an important part in the ecosystem it belongs to, from microscopic systems to macroscopic systems.
-Hermit crabs may be perceived as being at the lower end of the food chain, but this does not mean they are unimportant.
+Hermit crabs may be at the lower end of the food chain, but this doesn’t mean they’re unimportant.

 Hermit crabs, like other scavengers, are nutrient recyclers.
-By eating decaying matter, hermit crabs process these nutrients and recycle them into a type of fertilizer.
-The waste of hermits will go into the soil to be absorbed by plants, which other animals will eat.
+Hermit crabs process these nutrients by eating decaying matter and recycling them into a type of fertilizer.
+The waste of hermit crabs re-enters the soil to be absorbed by plants, which other animals will eat.